Home improvements and alterations

 The process explained

-To prevent delay with assessing your application please be as detailed as possible with what works you intend to carry out – as we deal with minor and major alterations slightly differently due to the level of work required to assess major alterations.
+To prevent delay with assessing your application please be as detailed as possible with regards to works you intend to carry out.

 It should be noted that for major alterations for shared owners, we will expect that you own a minimum ownership of 50% of the property.
 We may expect you to staircase (buy more shares) should you own less than 50% and wish to undertake major works to your home.

-It's important to know that you will be liable to cover your own legal fees as well as any legal fees that L&Q are required to pay.
+It's important to know that you will be liable to cover all fees associated with carrying out home improvements, this includes L&Qs administration fees, your own legal fees as well as any legal fees that L&Q are required to pay, and any required surveyors costs.

 Have a question?